MVT Campaigns analytics

 The table displays the performance grouped by dimension.

-It includes the dimensions used for grouping (by default, the Region dimension is chosen), name of the candidate, and the performance details (Net Revenue, AoV, etc.).
+It includes the dimensions used for grouping (by default, the Total dimension is chosen), name of the candidate, and the performance details (Net Revenue, AoV, etc.).

 - When a whole campaign is selected, you will see all candidates listed for the selected dimension.